wesamhamad/Base-Arm_ControlPanel/README.md

 These  tasks are in base.php file and ROBOT_CONTROLLERS.sql

--Then I designed 3 Web pages -Directions.php- to display the last record inserted in Directions,Engines and Run table which contained the value of the Direction which the last user choosed.
+-Then I designed 3 Web pages to display the last record inserted in Directions,Engines and Run table which contained the value of the Direction which the last user choosed.
 -Directions.php-
 ![D](https://user-images.githubusercontent.com/74800962/123559929-d2bc5400-d7a7-11eb-88f8-dc081467284f.gif)